-Driving the highlands in Iceland
+Driving the Highlands in Iceland

 But with the increased freedom comes an increased responsibility too.
 There are many factors to take into consideration to make your trip as safe and comfortable as possible.